abinit/abinit/doc/mkdocs-user-guide/new_user.md

 processing scripts are distinguished.
 Some allows one to visualize ABINIT outputs, like abinit_eignc_to_bandstructure.py .

 ## 5 Other resources outside the ABINIT package

 In addition to the ABINIT package, other resources can be obtained from the [ABINIT GitHub site](https://github.com/abinit).
 The sources of the latest version of the ABINIT package are actually mirrored on this site, but for other resources (not in the package) this is the only download point.

-**abipy** is an open-source library for analyzing the results produced by ABINIT (including visualisation), and for preparing input files and workflows to automate ab-initio calculations (so-called high-throughput calculations).
+**AbiPy** is an open-source library for analyzing the results produced by ABINIT (including visualisation), and for preparing input files and workflows to automate ab-initio calculations (so-called high-throughput calculations).
 It provides interface with pymatgen, developed by the Materials Project.
 Links